markormesher/tedium/README.md

 - **Runtime configuration:** the configuration file passed to the Tedium executable when it runs.
 - **Repo configuration:** a configuration file inside each repo.

-Additionally, chores need to be defined in order for Tedium to do anything useful - see [Chores](#-chores) below.

 ### Runtime Configuration

 Runtime configuration is provided to Tedium on the command line when it is executed (see [Usage](#-usage)) to control how the program should run.
-It can be provided as JSON or YAML.
+It can be provided as YAML or JSON.

 The full schema of runtime configuration is defined in [schema/config.go](./internal/schema/config.go) as `TediumConfig`.
 An example is provided below, but **do not copy this as-is** - you will need to change it before it can be used.